natemcmaster/dotnet-serve/README.md

 	header = X-Another: bar
 ```

-(note multiple `header`, `mime` type mappings and `exclude-file` entries can be provided as
+Note: multiple `header`, `mime` type mappings, and `exclude-file` entries can be provided as individual variables.
-individual variables)

-You can place those settings in any parent folder and it will be reused across all descendent
-folders, or they can also be saved to the global (user profile) or system locations.
-To easily
-configure these options at those levels, use the `dotnet-config` tool itself:
+You can place those settings in any parent folder, and they will be reused across all descendant folders.
+Alternatively, they can be saved to global (user profile) or system locations.
+To easily configure these options at those levels, use the `dotnet-config` tool itself:

 ```
 dotnet config --global --set serve.port 8000